BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

   * [18.6: Accessing Bitcoind with Swift]

 ### APPENDICES

+**Status:** Varied.
+Appendix I is recent that just needs editing for style; Appendix II needs a rewrite.

 * [Appendix I: Compiling Bitcoin from Source](A1_0_Compiling_Bitcoin_from_Source.md)
 * [Appendix II: Using Bitcoin Regtest](A2_0_Setting_Up_a_Bitcoin_Regtest.md) — Needs Rewrite + Editing